vjelic/nccl-rccl-parser-glog-fork/README.md

 python rccl_nccl_parser.py --nccl-debug-log nccl_debug_log.txt --output-script-name net
 (or)
-python rccl_nccl_parser.py --nccl-debug-log nccl_debug_log.txt --output-script-name net --unique
+python rccl_nccl_parser.py --nccl-debug-log nccl_debug_log.txt --output-script-name net --unique (or) python rccl_nccl_parser.py --nccl-debug-log nccl_debug_log.txt --output-script-name net --unique
 ```

 The first command dumps out all the rccl/nccl tests in the order they get executed in the application. (net_rccl_nccl.sh file).
-The second command dumps out a script file with unique commands and a csv file with commands and its counts of each command.
+The second command dumps out a script file with unique commands and a csv file with commands and its counts of each command from a log with NCCL or RCCL 2.8 or below.
+The third command dumps out a script file with unique commands and a csv file with commands and its counts of each command from a log with RCCL 2.9 or above.

 **Run rccl-tests/nccl-tests:**